WhySooooFurious/Ultimate-Sideloading-Guide/README.md

 ## Scarlet, Feather and other sideloaders
 The DNS is compatible with all services as long as they rely on enterprise certificates to install.

-Feather is also available to download and the steps should be similar as ESign's
+Feather is also available to download and the steps should be similar as ESign's.

 Follow Part 1 and 2 of my guide to install the DNS blocker for these services.

-You do not need to follow Part 3, 4 and 5 as these install ESign itself.
+You do not need to follow Part 3, 4 and 5 as these install and setup ESign itself.

 ## How does this method work?
 By using leaked business enterprise certificates, We can sign apps using their credentials which means Apple lets us install the apps without any hassle, however after a while Apple revokes the certificate, this is where the DNS Blocker comes in, the DNS blocker blocks Apple servers from contacting your device about the expired/revoked/blacklisted certificate which in turn lets you use the apps for however long you'd like.
 The DNS also blocks ESign analytics.